isomerpages/moe-acsbarkerroad/_news-and-events/Open House 2023.md

 If you would like to find out more about our school, please browse our [interactive prospectus](https://indd.adobe.com/view/e8c80d43-cad6-4403-9f64-501f8d560513) and follow us on our [Facebook](https://www.facebook.com/people/ACSBR/100063044300316/) and [Instagram](https://www.instagram.com/acsbr_official/) pages.

-For more information about our school, please browse our [interactive prospectus](https://indd.adobe.com/view/e8c80d43-cad6-4403-9f64-501f8d560513) and follow us on our [Facebook](https://www.facebook.com/ACSBR-2198475987068576) and [Instagram](https://instagram.com/acsbr_official) pages.

 We look forward to meeting you at our Open House!